Virus deaths hit hard in Spain’s shrinking rural villages

 On the contrary: Soria's relatively high percentage of older adults and limited health care resources created conditions for COVID-19 to have a particularly devastating impact on communities that even before were struggling to survive.

-The numbers, while imprecise due to the scarcity of testing, tell the tale: Provincial authorities reported on April 22 that 1.52% of Soria’s population was infected, compared with 0.44% for all Spain, and the province had a virus death rate of 1.08%, more than twice the national level of 0.46%.
+The numbers, while imprecise because of the scarcity of testing, tell the tale: Provincial authorities reported on April 22 that 1.52% of Soria’s population was infected, compared with 0.44% for all of Spain.
+The province had a virus death rate of 1.08%, more than twice the national level of 0.46%.
 Officials calculate there were at least 500 overall deaths in Soria since the start of the outbreak in April, compared with a previous average of 83 per month.

 “In less populated areas, transmission is slower, but when it hits, it hits,” said Fernando Simón, Spain’s leading health official on the virus.